qiboteam/qibocal/doc/source/protocols/cross_resonance/cross_resonance.rst

 It is possible to generate an interaction between two superconducting qubits without requiring flux tunability, through a mechanism known as Cross Resonance (CR).
 This mechanism relies only on microwave drive pulses.
-Moreover, not using flux lines, results in a reduction of the number of fridge lines and allows to ignore all problems related to flux noise.
+Moreover, not using flux lines, results in a reduction of the number of fridge lines and allows to decouple from the additional complexity introduced by flux noise.

-The cross resonance effect was first proposed :cite:p:`CR_First` in and later independently discovered in :cite:p:`CR_Righetti, CR_Second`.
+The CR effect was first proposed :cite:p:`CR_First` in and later independently discovered in :cite:p:`CR_Righetti, CR_Second`.

 The CR effect can be showed by starting with the Hamiltonian of a two-qubit system with